PrestaShop/prestashop.github.io/howtos/module/_posts/2016-07-07-Common-mistakes-while-coding-module.md

 ---
 layout: post
-title:  "10+ common mistakes while coding a PrestaShop module"
+title:  "Twelve things to watch out for when coding a PrestaShop module"
 subtitle: "Do you commit these mistakes?
 Do not make them further."
 date: 2016-07-25 09:10:00
 authors: [ kpodemski ]